JulyOT/JulyOT/docs/blog/2022-07-08-nano-framework.md

      There are more supported.
 Check it in the [System.IO.Ports serial Communication sample](https://github.com/nanoframework/Samples/blob/main/samples/SerialCommunication).

- - One Wire or 1-Wire: [nanoFramework.Device.OneWire]https://github.com/nanoframework/nanoFramework.Device.OneWire)and associated document for the [class library](https://docs.nanoframework.net/api/nanoFramework.Device.OneWire.html)
+ - One Wire or 1-Wire: [nanoFramework.Device.OneWire](https://github.com/nanoframework/nanoFramework.Device.OneWire) and associated document for the [class library](https://docs.nanoframework.net/api/nanoFramework.Device.OneWire.html)

      To connect to a 1-Wire bus, first, instantiate an OneWireHost object, then perform operations with the connected devices.